Generalized integral points on abelian varieties and the Geometric Lang-Vojta conjecture: Hilbert schemes of algebraic groups

-Since each $S$-scheme of finite type has finitely many irreducible components, it follows from the stratification by Hilbert polynomials that all Hilbert schemes in the lemma have only countably many irreducible components.
-In particular, this proves (e).
-The assertions (c) and (d) are also clear. \end{proof}

 \begin{lemma} Let $B$ be a Dedekind scheme with fraction field $K$.
 Suppose that $\pi \colon G \to B$ is a quasi-projective $B$-group scheme.
-Let $\DD \subset G$ be a closed subset with generic fibre $D= \DD_K \subset G_K$.
-Then: \begin{enumerate} [\rm (i)] \item if $D$ does not contain any translates of positive dimensional $\overline{K}$-algebraic subgroups of $G_K$, then the exceptional set $Z(G,\DD)$ given by
+Let $\DD \subset G$ be a closed subset with generic fiber $D= \DD_K \subset G_K$.
+Then: \begin{enumerate} [\rm (i)] \item if $D$ does not contain any translates of positive dimensional $\overline{K}$-algebraic subgroups of $G_K$, then the following exceptional set is countable